-I know practically by heart the lyrics to a number of Dylan songs, "Maggie's Farm," "Simple Twist of Fate," "One More Cup of Coffee," "I Shall Be Released," "Like a Rolling Stone," "Desolation Row" and probably most all of Highway 61 Revisited, come to think of it.
+I know the lyrics to many Dylan songs practically by heart, "Maggie's Farm," "Simple Twist of Fate," "One More Cup of Coffee," "Tangled Up in Blue," "Like a Rolling Stone," "Desolation Row" -- shit, probably all of Highway 61 Revisited, come to think of it.

-With my attention captured, Dylan, with his lonely guitar, laid out a description, verse by verse, the many woes of the world.For them that must obey authority
+With my attention thus captured, Dylan, with his lonely guitar, laid out a description -- verse by bloody verse --

 If "It's Alright Ma" had lessons for the young soul, "Isis" held nothing but mockery of the very idea of sagely advice.

 The man then died.
 The narrator decides to plod on nonetheless.
-When he found the body there with "no jewels, no nothing."
-It was then realized that his companion, "was just being friendly."
+When he found the body there with "no jewels, no nothing," it was then realized that his companion, "was just being friendly."

-Dylan leans back looks at her (my embellishment but you can feel this in the song) and asks, What do I look like I want?
+Dylan leans back looks at her (my embellishment but you can feel all this in the song) and asks, 'What do I look like I want?'

 The waitress sizes him up and says "You look like you need hard boiled eggs."

-Haha.
-The waitress is nobody's damn fool.
+"We're out," the waitress, no fool, responds.
+"You picked the wrong time to come."
 (BTW the official Dylan site obfuscates these lyrics for some reason.
-Very badly, given how crisp Dylan's retelling of the moment).
+And very badly so too, given how crisp Dylan's retelling of the moment).

 I'll pause here just to say how much I love that last line.
 It's so matter of fact but so slyly melodic as well.
 All the seemingly casual lines in this part of the song are crafted with this care, it seems.

 Anyway, the waitress, when she sees the results, is aghast, throwing the napkin back down.
-Now Dylan is insistent, boldly defending the throwaway drawing, as if it were defending in the first place.
+Now Dylan is insistent, boldly defending the throwaway drawing, as if it were worth defending in the first place.

-It doesn't look a damn thing like me, she protests.
-Yes it does, he counters.
-She said you must be joking.
+"It doesn't look a damn thing like me," she protests.
+"Oh kind miss, it certainly does," he counters.
+He must be joking, she said.
 "I wish I was," Dylan responds.